Kitware/trame/docs/content/docs/tutorial-paraview.md

     )
 ```

-And with those few set of lines we have a 3D cone on which we can adjust the resolution using ParaView.
+With these few lines, we have created a 3D cone, which we can adjust the resolution all leveraging ParaView.

 To learn more about ParaView scripting, you should look into ParaView trace which let you convert your UI interaction into actual Python code that can then be reused in your application.

 ## Advanced example